 Enjoy the website, and I’ll see you at the Yard!

-Kurt Smith is a staff writer for the outstanding JerseyMan Magazine, an occasional contributor to Stadium Journey magazine/blog, and former NASCAR writer for the Charlotte Observer and the Frontstretch website.
+Kurt Smith is a staff writer for the outstanding JerseyMan and MiamiMan Magazines, an occasional contributor to Stadium Journey magazine/blog, and former NASCAR writer for the Charlotte Observer and the Frontstretch website.
 He also writes web content for VisionLine Media, the best website design team in South Jersey.
-Kurt lives in Turnersville, NJ, with his amazingly patient wife, two kids who are slowly getting baseball, and their needy but lovable cat.
+Kurt lives in Turnersville, NJ, with his amazingly patient wife, and two kids who are slowly getting baseball.
+You can find a collection of his written works about a great number of things here.

 Want to drop Kurt Smith a line?
 E-mail him here!